 Please read our guidelines below for email options outside of our regular reading periods.

 We accept submissions only through Submittable.
 Beginning in 2022, we will be asking for a $3 submission fee.
 This is not a reading fee; rather, the money we receive through submissions will be used only to help pay for our web services and Submittable services.

-Our emphasis is on the literature of the Southern Appalachian region, and we are committed to publishing excellent writing that does not rely on clichés and stereotypes.
-We want to feature writing that exemplifies the many layers and complexities of the region or that is written by an author with a connection to the region.
-We accept submissions of FICTION, POETRY and CREATIVE NONFICTION during December 1-31 of each year.
+Our emphasis is on amplifying the diverse voices and creativity of the Appalachian region, and we are committed to publishing excellent writing that does not rely on clichés and stereotypes.
+We want to feature writing that exemplifies the many layers and complexities of the region.
+The writing you submit does not have to be about Appalachia: We also want to feature work that is written by authors with connections to the region.
+We encourage established, unpublished, and emerging writers over the age of 18 to submit their best work to Still.

 We especially encourage submissions from historically underrepresented voices - BIPOC, members of the LGBTQIA community and persons of all abilities.

 We don't mind if your submission is simultaneous as long as you withdraw your piece right away if it's accepted elsewhere.
 We will be happy for you!
 Use the "Withdraw" function in Submittable to withdraw work.
 If you need to withdraw a single poem, you can use the "Message" function in Submittable.

 We are not able to pay our contributors, but we nominate work regularly to annual prizes, and we will help advertise your work on social media.
 Our contributors have been featured in Best of the Net and in The Best Small Fictions.